Kalhama/Gluwave/README.md

 You can use publicly available instance at https://iob.kalhama.fi/ or you can [self host](#self-hosting)

-## Using app
+## Using Gluwave

-Using app is simple with followin steps
+Using Gluwave is simple with followin steps

 ### Configure settings